Picking a bank and opening an account is one of the first things you need to do as a Newcomer to Canada.

 - No annual fee Credit Card through the BMO CashBack MasterCard

-- Limited time offer of $300 when you open a chequing account, make a deposit, and carry out any 2 of the following: set up a recurring direct deposit, make a bill payment or set up a pre-authorized payment.
-Offer ends September 30, 2020
+Limited Time Offer: Get $450 when you open a chequing account, make a deposit between July 4, 2023 and October 31, 2023; and carry out any 2 of the following: set up a recurring direct deposit, make a bill payment or set up a pre-authorized payment by December 31, 2023.

 For international students, the bank also has free banking during school and for the 12 months period after graduation.